cianmce/file/README.md

 ![Flow](img/file_server.png)

+The client proxy checks the directory server to see what port the required file on is or if it exists.
+Contacts lock server and sleeps until the file can be locked.
+Locks file.
+Sends command to read/write file or directory to appropriate file node.
+File node replies directly to client proxy who forwards response to client.

 e.g. with 2 nodes, the 1st take the any directory containing a-m and the 2nd takes n-z

 Any directories starting with a number or special character will be placed in the first or last node depending where that character is in the ASCII table.

-All servers communicate with each other with a single line of JSON that follows the schema
+All servers communicate with each other with a single line of JSON that follows the schema.

 ```json